matteobrusa/Tumbless/README.md

 Rename the `public` folder to `private-mypassword`.

 ##### 7. Test your blog
+Upload the files to your bucket with S3's web interface (s3cmd does not properly recognize MIME types).
-Upload the files to your bucket, which you can reach the blog at your bucket public endpoint, i.e., `mytumblessblog.com.s3-website.eu-central-1.amazonaws.com`.
+You can now reach the blog at your bucket public endpoint, i.e., `mytumblessblog.com.s3-website.eu-central-1.amazonaws.com`.
 You can reach the admin page by appending `?admin` to the URL.
 S3 also supports static hosting on **custom domains**, très cool.